phillip-kruger/phillip-kruger.github.io/_posts/2018-05-15-graphql_on_wildfly_swarm.md

 In this example we did not remove REST, but just added GraphQL as an alternative option for the consumer.

-By now it should be clear that the client has much more options to filter and query the data exactly like it needs it.
+By now it should be clear that the client has a lot more options to filter and query the data exactly like they need it.
 All this without the server having to do any extra work.
 This allows for rapid product iterations on the client side.

-The payload over the wire is optimized and we are saving bandwith !
+The payload over the wire is optimized and we are saving bandwidth !

-Again, my hope - we will soon have a JAX-QL (or something) as part of JavaEE (or Jakarta EE, or MicroProfile) to make this even easier !!
+Again, my hope - we will soon have a JAX-QL (or something) as part of Java EE (or Jakarta EE, or MicroProfile) to make this even easier !!